dart-lang/pub-dev/doc/help-search.md

 ## Ranking

-When you search for a package, the search algorithm applies [filters](#filters) and considers only the packages that match the search query.
+When you search for a package, the search algorithm first applies [filters](#filters), and then considers only the packages that aren’t filtered out and that match the search query.
 Because packages contain a lot of text (including documentation comments and identifiers from source code), common words can match many packages.

 To find the most relevant search results, the algorithm ranks packages using a combination of the following parameters, listed in order of relative importance: